Gene Shoemaker was an astrogeologist. In fact, he was the very first astrogeologist.

 Gene Shoemaker was awarded the Wetherill Medal of the Franklin Institute in 1965, G.K.
 Gilbert Award of the Geological Society of America in 1983, National Medal of Science in 1992, the William Bowie Medal in 1996, the NASA Exceptional Scientific Achievement Medal in 1996, and the James Craig Watson Medal in 1998.

-Gene Shoemaker’s life was cut short when, on July 18, 1997, aged 69, he was killed in a car crash in the vast center of Australia, in the Tanami Desert, hundreds of miles northwest of Alice Springs.
+Gene Shoemaker’s life was cut short when, on July 18, 1997, aged 69, he was killed in a car crash in the Tanami Desert in Australia’s vast center, hundreds of miles northwest of Alice Springs.
 He was pursuing his greatest professional love – searching for impact craters.
-The car crash occurred almost exactly three years after the first fragments of the comet he helped discover had crashed into Jupiter.
+The car crash occurred almost exactly three years after the first fragments of the comet he helped discover crashed into Jupiter.
 His wife and co-worker, Carolyn, survived the crash with injuries.
 Some of his funeral ashes were onboard when, with its mission complete, NASA’s Lunar Prospector Orbiter crashed into a crater near the moon’s south pole, on July 31, 1999.
 The crater is now called Shoemaker Crater.

 Author of this page: The Doc